NethermindEth/Forta-Agents/GMX-Bots/Detect-profitable-trades/README.md

     - `totalProfit`: Total profit of the account, calculated from previous trades (in USD).

 ## Changing Profitable Trades Ratio & Grace Period

 By default this ratio is set to trigger the bot when an account has more than 90% of profitable trades.
-This ratio can be changed in the `utils.ts` file.
-Similarly, the grace period is set by default to 5 trades, but can be changed in the `utils.ts` file.
+This ratio can be changed in the `src/agent.config.ts` file.
+Similarly, the grace period is set by default to 5 trades, but can be changed in the `src/agent.config.ts` file.

 ## Test Data

-The bot behaviour can be verified with the following transactions:

-- Currently no transactions have been found
+Currently no transactions have been found